aerospike-community/aerospike-linqpad-driver/README.md

 Auto-Values are a wrapper around Aerospike DB values so that working with unstructured data is simple and risk free of exceptions like null reference and invalid cast.

 They provide a rich set of functions to work with conversions from or to DB and .Net values.
-The have the following main features:
+They have the following main features:

 -   Implicit Casting – don’t have to worry about check and cast.
 Just use the standard .Net operators.
 -   Convert functions – Will try to convert a DB or .Net value with or without any explicit reference.